KiwiSaver Default Provider Changes: Information for KiwiSaver Members

 The Government has recently announced the appointment of new default KiwiSaver providers and changes to default fund settings.
 These changes come into effect on 1 December 2021.
 Find out more about what it means for you.

 KiwiSaver is a voluntary work-based savings scheme set up by the Government to encourage New Zealanders to prepare for retirement.
 You can also use KiwiSaver to buy your first home.
 It may be your first investment and is likely to represent a large part of your retirement savings.

 KiwiSaver is a managed fund.
 This means your money is pooled with other investors and spread across different kinds of investments.

 You’ll either be automatically enrolled when you start a new job or you can opt in – through your employer’s scheme or directly with a scheme provider.
 If you don't choose a scheme for yourself, and your employer doesn't have a chosen scheme, Inland Revenue will allocate you to one of the nine government-appointed default providers.
 You can change KiwiSaver scheme whenever you like – even if you’ve already been allocated to an employer-chosen scheme or a default scheme.

 You must be a New Zealand citizen or entitled to live in New Zealand indefinitely to join KiwiSaver.

-If you’re employed, you can contribute 3%, 4% or 8% of your salary before tax to a KiwiSaver scheme.
+If you’re employed, you can contribute 3%, 4%, 6%, 8% or 10% of your salary before tax to a KiwiSaver scheme.
 You can also make lump sum payments or set up additional direct payments.
-Your employer must also contribute at least 3%.

 If you’re self-employed, you decide how much you want to contribute and make payments directly to your chosen KiwiSaver scheme provider.